Skip to main content

 Analyst Summary

-Both Deep Genomics and Abridge compete directly in the AI Healthcare space, making this a head-to-head matchup within the same market segment.
+In the AI Healthcare market, Deep Genomics and Abridge represent two distinct approaches.
 Deep Genomics applies deep learning to genetic medicine discovery, using AI models trained on genomic sequence data to predict the functional consequences of genetic variants, identify RNA splicing defects that underlie genetic diseases, and generate novel therapeutic candidates including antisense oligonucleotides and small molecules that correct disease-causing genetic variants.
 Abridge is an AI health company founded in 2018 that develops clinical documentation and conversation intelligence tools for healthcare providers.

 Metrics Comparison